maiziezhoulab/VolcanoSV/README.md

 -asm hifiasm
 ```
 The final contig will be `volcanosv_asm_output/chr10/assembly/final_contigs/Hifi_L2_final_contigs.fa`.
-If the volcanosv-asm pipeline is executed successfully and completely, your final contig file should have roughly the same size as the Hifi_L2_contigs.fa from zenodo.
+If the volcanosv-asm pipeline is executed successfully, your final contig file should have roughly the same size as the Hifi_L2_contigs.fa from zenodo.
-VolcanoSV-asm already includes the executable version of all assemblers, so you do not need to install them one by one.
+VolcanoSV-asm already includes the executable version of all assemblers, so you do not need to install them individually.
-However, if you are looking for more detailed information on the assemblers, you can [click here](Assemblers.md).
+However, if you want more detailed information on these assemblers, you can [click here](Assemblers.md).
-#### Single chromosome mode VolcanoSV Assembly-Hybrid
+#### Single chromosome mode VolcanoSV Assembly - Hybrid mode
-Different assemblers have different power for recovering segmental duplications or other complex regions.
-It is sometimes better to use different assemblers for different regions.
-We provide a hybrid mode: you can input a BED file, and specify an "in-BED" assembler and an "out-BED" assembler.
+Different assemblers vary in their ability to assemble regions enriched in segmental duplications (SDs) and other complex regions.
+Therefore, it is often advantageous to utilize different assemblers for different genomic regions.
+We thus also provide a hybrid mode: users can input a BED file, and specify an "in-BED" assembler and an "out-BED" assembler.
 The phase blocks that overlap with the BED file will be assembled using the in-BED assembler, while the rest will be assembled by the out-BED assembler.
-The code for this mode is `${path_to_volcanosv}/bin/VolcanoSV-asm/volcanosv-asm_hybrid.py`.
+The script for this mode is `${path_to_volcanosv}/bin/VolcanoSV-asm/volcanosv-asm_hybrid.py`.

-For example, if you provide a `segdups.bed`, and want to use hicanu for the segdup regions and hifiasm for the other regions, you can use the code below:
+For example, if you provide a `segdups.bed`, and want to use hicanu for the segdup regions and hifiasm for the other rest regions, you can use the code below:

 ```
 python3 ${path_to_volcanosv}/bin/VolcanoSV-asm/volcanosv-asm_hybrid.py \